 Your employer will give you a W-4 Form upon arrival, and it is your responsibility to complete and submit this to your employer.
 Based on the information you provide, your employer will calculate the amount of federal, state, and local taxes that will be withheld from your paycheck.

-How to Complete the W-4 Form
+How to How to Fill Out Your W-4 Form